-Wet material is fed into a revolving drum through which hot gases are blown .
-The hot gases can either be fed in the same direction as the wet material (parallel operation), or in the opposite direction to the material (counter-current operation).
-Internal lifting flights or disturbers cause the material to shower through the air stream.
-This promotes better heat transfer and efficient drying.
-Typical applications: organic chemicals,food applications, fertilisers and sand.
+With directly heated dryers, wet material is fed into a revolving drum through which hot gases are blown.
+The hot gases can either be fed in the same direction as the wet material (co-current operation), or in the opposite direction to the material (counter-current operation).
+Internal lifting flights cause the material to shower through the air stream.
+This promotes better heat transfer and efficient drying, which means faster processing and lower energy usage.

-Saturated steam is admitted to the tubes which maintains the necessary drying temperature.
-Product is tumbled around the hot tubes and the moisture is driven off as vapour.
+The steam tube rotary dryer consists of a horizontal rotating shell fitted with a large number of heating tubes.
+The saturated steam admitted to the tubes maintains the necessary drying temperature and the product is tumbled around the hot tubes with the moisture driven off as vapour.

-Water is normally applied externally to the shell by means of spray pipes.
+With a water cooler, water is normally applied externally to the shell by spray pipes.
 The cold cylinder walls in turn cool the material inside.
 A shroud containing the water pipes encloses the centre portion of the shell.

-A cooling section is often incorporated at the end of an indirectly heated rotary calciner, a single shell serving both operations.
+A cooling section is often incorporated at the end of an indirectly heated rotary dryer, a single shell serving both operations.